-Slip ring problems are among the most difficult and time consuming to troubleshoot.
-Almost all slip ring failures are intermittent, causing faults that only apand Synchro BIT functions and may fail in the process.
+and Synchro BIT functions and may fail in the process.
 If a fault message is displayed, testing can be continued within AN/WSN-7(V) operational limits.

 At the Test mode Main Menu, observe the following selectable options:

 1) Run System Confidence Test